Frank3040/portfolio_pipeline/dags/video_streaming/docs/video_streaming_etl_pipeline - etl.markdown

 - **Duplicate Key Errors**: Verify deduplication in `extract_mongo_to_csv.py`.
 - **Missing Files**: Check paths in `DATA_RAW_PATH` and `DATA_PROCESSED_PATH`.
 - **Database Issues**: Inspect `init-postgres.sh` and MongoDB/PostgreSQL logs.

+---

+### AI Assistance Disclosure - Video Streaming Data Pipeline Project

+* **AI Tool Used:** Grok (built by xAI)

+* **Overall Assistance Level:** 45%

+* **Main Use Cases:**

+  * Code generation: 55%
+  * Documentation: 35%
+  * Debugging: 40%
+  * Data analysis: 45%
+  * Visualizations: 40%

+* **Human Contributions:**

+  * Conceptual pipeline design
+  * Validation and testing of MongoDB and PostgreSQL scripts
+  * Customization of visualizations and views
+  * Original analysis and interpretation

+* **Verification Process:**

+  * Manual review of each AI-generated script
+  * Unit testing of Python and SQL code
+  * Comparison with expected video streaming dataset results

+---

+## Work Session Log - Prompts and AI Use

+* **Session 1:** Create an Airflow DAG to load video streaming data from MongoDB into PostgreSQL.
+The prompt requested an automated ETL pipeline definition with detailed extract, transform, and load tasks, including Airflow operators and schedule intervals.
+* **Session 2:** Generate a MongoDB collection schema for video content with nested genres and episodes.
+The AI was asked to model complex document structures while maintaining references for relational mapping.
+* **Session 3:** Create Python code to extract MongoDB data and save it as CSV with normalization.
+The prompt emphasized transforming nested JSON fields into flat tabular data suitable for SQL ingestion.
+* **Session 4:** Generate SQL script to create normalized tables in PostgreSQL processed schema.
+The AI was tasked with defining primary and foreign keys, indexes, and constraints.
+* **Session 5:** Write Python code to plot viewing session duration by device type using matplotlib.
+The AI produced code to visualize user engagement patterns.
+* **Session 6:** Create a script to calculate average completion percentage per content type and generate a bar plot.
+The AI handled both calculation and chart generation.
+* **Session 7:** Generate documentation for the ETL process and database design for the video streaming project.
+The prompt requested structured documentation including architecture, data flow, and maintenance sections.
+* **Session 8:** Suggest indexes and optimizations for PostgreSQL video streaming tables.
+The AI recommended indexing strategies based on expected query patterns.
+* **Session 9:** Write 5 prompts to generate Airflow DAGs with different video streaming tasks, focusing on data ingestion, transformation, and analytics workflows.
+* **Session 10:** Write 5 prompts for data analysis of viewing sessions and content in Python, emphasizing exploratory analysis and user engagement insights.
+* **Session 11:** Write 5 prompts to generate SQL scripts with joins and aggregations on video streaming data.
+The AI focused on analytical queries for content and user trends.
+* **Session 12:** Write 5 prompts to create plots for viewing statistics and content features in Python, with detailed visualization requirements and layout preferences.

+---

+## AI Assistance Calculation

+1. **Time %:**
+   Total hours = 13 h, AI time ≈ 5 h 50 min → (5.83 / 13) × 100 ≈ **45%**

+2. **Content %:**
+   Code + documentation + prompts ≈ **45%** of total project content

+3. **Complexity %:**
+   Moderate level (Level 2) → **47.5%**

+4. **Self-Assessment Score:**

+   * Q1 (Conceptualization) = 45%
+   * Q2 (Implementation) = 50%
+   * Q3 (Understanding) = 45%
+   * Q4 (Problem-Solving) = 40%
+     Average score = (45 + 50 + 45 + 40)/4 = **45%**

+**Final AI Assistance %:**
+`0.25×45 + 0.35×45 + 0.25×47.5 + 0.15×45 ≈ 45%`